The-Hobb-Network/Pack-RL/README.md

 1. Open Task Scheduler
 2. Create Task|
 3. On General: Give it a name and description (optional)
-4. On Triggers: Click new, and select “Begin the task at startup”
+4. On Triggers: Click new, and select “Begin the task at logon”
 5. Make sure all boxes are unchecked, except the “enabled” one.
 6. Click OK
 7. On Actions: Click new, select "Action start a program" and type "Powershell.exe" under Program/Script